+On a quest to find the best lobster rolls in Maine?
 On scenic coastal Route 1, there is a rather famous red shack that serves lobster rolls from a window overlooking the bridge and sparkling Atlantic waters.
 That lobster roll is good.
-Like, very good.
+Like, very good – arguably some of the best lobster in Maine.
 Like drive across the country just to have one on a perfect sunny August afternoon in Maine.
 But I have a secret.
 There's one that's better.
 In this Insider's humble opinion, the lobster roll at Patty's Seafood Takeout is the very best in the state.

 You need to exercise patience and the ability to delay gratification to keep driving past Wiscasset and into Newcastle/Edgecomb.
 But once you reach Patty's you won't have to wait in a long line.
 It's a scenic, green and gorgeous spot.
 It's a little white trailer with a few picnic tables on a lawn by the side of the road.
 There are the usual fried attractions, but I exhort you to stick to the plan.